THE EVOLUTION OF MY FLORAL ABSTRACTS AND MY LOVE AFFAIR WITH COLOUR

 Late in 2016 I was commissioned to paint a large, very bright floral abstract painting for a medical clinic at a major Melbourne hospital.
 I had never painted anything like it before and so at the time it was a major departure for me from the way I was working.
 Some of you may be familiar with the work I was making at the time.
 The abstract botanical theme was strong, but the colours were very muted, moody and earthy.
 Very, very different from the vibrant palette I am now working with.

-My client for this commission has a love for bold, bright colour.
-And the clinic itself is an IVF clinic, so it is space that could use some bright, optimistic work (I know, as I have walked that road).
 So when I accepted the job, I knew I was up for a steep learning curve!
 Working with bright colour like this was new to me.
 So as part of my preparation for the commission I painted a lot of studies on paper.
 It was then that I became addicted to colour!
 Though I had a bit of colour theory under my belt, it was here that a crash course in successful and usual colour combinations took place.

 I must have made a couple of dozen studies before I came up with a few concepts that felt right to send my client.
 And then the work on the beast of a canvas 2.6 m wide began.